Marion Davies: Alleged biological daughter

 Since the early 1920s, rumors claimed that Davies and Hearst had a child between 1919 and 1923.
-In later years, the child was rumored to be Patricia Lake (née Van Cleve), who publicly identified herself as Davies' niece.
+In later years, the child was rumored to be Patricia Lake (née Van Cleve), who publicly identified herself as Davies's niece.
 On October 3, 1993, Lake died of complications from lung cancer in Indian Wells, California.
 Shortly before her death, her son claimed that Lake revealed she was the biological daughter of Davies and Hearst.
-There was never any public comment on her alleged paternity in public, even after Hearst's and Davies' deaths.
+There was never any comment on her alleged paternity in public, even after Hearst's and Davies's deaths.
 The claim was published in her newspaper death notice.

 According to the rumor, Lake was conceived during Hearst's extra-marital affair with Davies and out of wedlock.
 Hearst sent her to Europe to have the child secretly and avoid a public scandal.
 Hearst later joined Davies in Europe.
-Lake claimed she was born in a Catholic hospital outside Paris between 1919 and 1923 and was then given to Davies' sister Rose, whose own child had died in infancy, and passed off as Rose and her husband George Van Cleve's daughter.
+Lake claimed she was born in a Catholic hospital outside Paris between 1919 and 1923 and was then given to Davies's sister Rose, whose own child had died in infancy, and passed off as Rose and her husband George Van Cleve's daughter.
 Lake stated that Hearst paid for her schooling and both Davies and Hearst spent considerable time with her.
 Davies purportedly told Lake of her true parentage when she was age 11, while Hearst confirmed he was her father on her wedding day at age 17, where both Davies and Hearst gave her away.

 However, factual evidence casts doubt on these claims.
 Lake's birth date in 1919 is confirmed by birthday telegrams and photo documentation, and Davies did not go to Europe for the first time until 1922.
-Davies' film schedule was very busy in 1919, and she shows no sign of pregnancy in any of them.
+Davies's film schedule was very busy in 1919, and she shows no sign of pregnancy in any of them.
 When responding to the allegation that Lake was the daughter of Davies and Hearst, a spokesman for Hearst Castle commented that, "It's a very old rumor and a rumor is all it ever was."